Eye Associates of North Atlanta, LLC

 Fri: 8:30 am - 5:00 pm

 We are located in the North Point Park office complex.
 There is one entrance off of North Point Parkway, and two entrances off of Rock Mill Road.
 The North Point Parkway entrance will provide the easiest access to our suite.

-Service Locations:Crabapple, GA, Dunwoody, GA, East Cobb, GA, Johns Creek, GA, Milton, GA, Sandy Springs, GA, Westfield, GA, Woodstock, GA, Cumming, GA, Roswell, GA, Duluth, GA, Lawrenceville, GA, Norcross, GA, Suwanee, GA
+Areas We Service:Crabapple, GA, Dunwoody, GA, East Cobb, GA, Johns Creek, GA, Milton, GA, Sandy Springs, GA, Westfield, GA, Canton, GA, Woodstock, GA, Marietta, GA, Smyrna, GA, Atlanta, GA, Cumming, GA, Roswell, GA, Duluth, GA, Lawrenceville, GA, Norcross, GA, Suwanee, GA, Buckhead, GA

 Adults are encouraged to receive standard ophthalmic exams yearly or biyearly.